Doctoral (PhD)

 - The Department Exam usually lasts two hours

-The examining committee may make one of the following recommendations:
+The examining committee makes one of the following recommendations

 • Pass (includes minor revisions)